Examples have audio.

 They are American.

-It was already mentioned that the pronoun “آن” is roughly equivalent to the English “it” and is pronounced “اون” in spoken language according to the first general pronunciation shift rule.
+It was already mentioned that the pronoun “آن” is roughly equivalent to English “it” and is pronounced “اون” in spoken language according to the first general pronunciation shift rule.
 Therefore, the same pronoun (“اون”) is used for both humans and non-humans in colloquial Persian.

-Example for noun ending in a consonant:
+Examples featuring nouns ending in a consonant:

 کتابَم